nus-cs2103/website-base/admin/appendixD-help.md

 <span class="text-danger"><big>{{ icon_dislike }} **What not to do:**</big></span>

 * <span class="text-danger">**Send a help request to an instructor**:</span> When faced with a technical problem or a doubt about a concept, don't fire off an email lecturer/tutor immediately, unless it is something only the lecturer/tutor is supposed to know.<br>
-* <span class="text-danger">**Request to meet the instructor to solve the problem**:</span> That can only work if the person is supposed to know how to solve all technical problems, which is not the case.
+* <span class="text-danger">**Request to meet the instructor to solve the problem**:</span> That can only work if the person is supposed to know how to solve all technical problems, which is almost never the case.

 <span class="text-success"><big>{{ icon_like }} **What to do:**</big></span>